Skip to main content

 Collect recipient consent using an automated telephone message.
 This consent is only required once and can be refused at any time.
 It requires no extra steps or effort on your part.

-This is a two-step process that will happen when you go to send a message:
+This is a two-step process that will happen when you go to send a message where SMS text is the preferred contact method.:

-• An automatic message will be sent asking recipients to consent to receive SMS text messages over the telephone
+1. An automatic message will be sent asking recipients to consent to receive SMS text messages by pressing 1

-• Once granted via text, there will be a follow-up SMS text message asking the recipient for confirmation of consent
+2. Once granted, there will be a follow-up SMS text message asking the recipient for confirmation of consent by pressing 1 again

-• If refused, future messages will be sent by telephone
+3. If refused, future messages will be sent by voice call

 Resident families: